ruyadorno/twitter-proxy/README.md

     $ twitter-proxy ~/config.json
     ```

-You can now make requests to Twitter API URLs, but to `http://localhost:7890`, from your browser.
+You can now make requests to Twitter API URLs using `http://localhost:7890`.

 ## Programmatic API